-Collective Responsibility Individual Responsibility Determine whether or not to exercise the right to approve a Mill Rate independent of the Province Be informed volved and understand the nditure -- -----------------------------------
+Collective Responsibility Individual Responsibility Determine whether or not to exercise the right to approve a Mill Rate independent of the Province ❖ Be informed

 9.7.
 Approve all contract and capital expenditures in excess of \$100,000 not previously approved in budget.